 Example 2: Timeline

 This learning path from the Business Performance Academy is not clearly divided into phases.
 Instead, the representation shows the timeline over 200 days.
-The learning and transfer phases are not separated but planned alternately.
+The learning and transfer phases are not separated but are planned alternately.

 Learning path of the Business Performance Academy